 SEDATIVES & RELAXANTS

-When we cannot sleep or we feel the need for something to relax us when we are stressed, try this spice tea.
+When you cannot sleep or feel the need for something to relax yourself when stressed, try this spice tea.
 It is natural and nonaddictive.

 This Basil tea will relax you and may help with insomnia as well as alleviate painful menstruation symptoms.
 To make it shred up 2 tablespoons of basil leaves and add to 1 cup of boiling water.
 Let it steep for 5 minutes.
 Drink 3 cups a day preferably after each meal.
 This can also help treat diarrhea and urinary tract infections.